Babies & Toddlers

 It is a really tough age to struggle with separation anxiety.
 It gets in the way of being able to enjoy school or to be with friends.

 Avoiding the thing that makes them anxious might make it feel better in the moment.
-But It will not prove to them that their worry is not a fact.
+But It will not prove to your child that their worry is not a fact.
 This can mean the anxiety keeps holding them back.

 It is not easy but doing the thing they are worried about can show them that they can do it.
 It shows them nothing bad will happen.
 It will be hard at first but if they keep trying it will get easier over time.